Pankaj-dev98/wishlist-manager/Readme.md

 - This endpoint shall register this email if and only if it isn't already registered and respond with a token.

 ### Login process
-- Firstly, we login with the account we set up using the `start-up.sql` script and use the admin privelages to populate our database with store items which users could add to their wishlist.
+- Firstly, we login with the account we set up using the `data.sql` script and use the admin privelages to populate our database with store items which users could add to their wishlist.
   - **POST** http://localhost:8080/api/customers/authenticate expects a json as follows:
 ```json
         {